-I fell in love with Manzanitas while visiting a coastal Oregon town named Manzanita.
+I fell in love with Manzanitas while visiting the coastal Oregon town of Manzanita.
 The specimens gracing homeowners’ landscape there are mostly a taller variety, with smooth, deep, red-brown bark and teardrop shaped blue green leaves.
-Serendipitously, I spied a groundcover variety tucked in among taller plants at the nursery and figured it would be a great solution to cover the dry, rocky area underneath the new power pole along our easement.
+Later, when back in Seattle, I spied a groundcover variety tucked in among taller plants at the nursery and figured it would be a great solution to cover the dry, rocky area underneath the new power pole along our easement.
 This plant has a softer, more silvery foliage with low and very wide growth habit.
 I think it’s going to be perfect.

 Hi!
 I'm Lorie and I wrangle plants in a muddy, feral shade garden in the Pacific Northwest.
 I built this site to serve as a gardening journal and quasi-accurate record of planting successes and failures.
 My goal is to help "future me" be a better gardener.
 I hope what I've learned along the way can be useful to you too.
 Thanks for visiting!